Read This First

 Prompt 1: What is religion?

-The central claim is this: Religion is a complex and multifaceted phenomenon that encompasses a wide range of beliefs, practices, and social institutions.
+In plain terms: Religion is a complex and multifaceted phenomenon that encompasses a wide range of beliefs, practices, and social institutions.

 Many religions center around a belief in a god or gods, or a higher power that shapes the world.
 This higher power can be seen as personal or impersonal, benevolent or distant.